eldargab/easy-app/README.md

 ### Error handling

 All task errors both sync and async are catched.
-In addition `err._task` property is set to the name of the task which throwed an error and `err._layer` is set to the name of the nearest named layer.
+In addition `err._task` property is set to the name of the task that throwed an error and `err._layer` is set to the name of the nearest named layer.

 ### Control flow